-You need to be willing to take chances and face failure in order to live the life you want.
+Be willing to take chances and face failure to live the life you want.
 Learn to get more comfortable with discomfort, recognizing that any positive change requires some amount of risk.

-You can mitigate your risk if you work on Step #9 to help ensure you are financially stable before you leave your current job.
+You can mitigate your risk if you work to help ensure you are financially stable before you leave your current job.

 You have to be willing to put in the hard work to get what you ultimately want.
 But in the big picture of your life, this work is such a small amount of time compared to the life-long reward of doing what you want in life.

 Everything you do involves some sort of sacrifice.
-You have to know your limits and non-negotiables in order to know what you want to do.
+You have to know your limits and the sacrifices you can tolerate to get what you want.

 Are you willing to give up time with your family for a career?
 Are you willing to accept a lower salary?
 Define what you will and won’t tolerate before jumping into something new.